janjaali/playBasicAuthenticator/README.md

     }
     ```

-3. Add the extended HttpFilters as Filter to the application.configure
+3. Add the extended HttpFilters as Filter to the <code>application.conf</code>

     ```bash
     # Filters